 - Picking multiple orders at the same time

-In the Ongoing Warehouse Management System, orders are used to ship goods from the warehouse to customers.
+In Ongoing WMS, orders are used to ship goods from the warehouse to customers.
 This guide shows you how to process an order in the system.
 You will learn how to:

 - Pick the goods in the system.